BalazsJako/ImGuiColorTextEdit/README.md

  - supports both fixed and variable-width fonts

 # Known issues
- - syntax highligthing is based on std::regex, which is diasppointingly slow.
+ - syntax highligthing of most languages - except C/C++ - is based on std::regex, which is diasppointingly slow.
 Because of that, the highlighting process is amortized between multiple frames.
-Hand-written colorizers and/or a generated lexical scanner might help resolve this problem.
+C/C++ has a hand-written tokenizer which is much faster.
  - 8 bit character only, no Unicode or Utf support
  - there's no find/replace support

 Don't forget to post your screenshots if you use this little piece of software in order to keep me us motivated. :)

+# Contribute

+If you want to contribute, please refer to CONTRIBUTE file.

 Thank you. :)